dxphilo/blogtimereader/README.md

 ## Documentation

-- On the wrapping div or section that wraps all of your article/blog content: Provide the id of `blog-readtime`
+- Provide an id of `blog-readtime` on the wrapping div or section that wraps all of your article/blog content.

-- Depeding on where you want the read time to be rendered, you can call the function `blogReadTime()`
+- Provide an id of `readtime` on the html element where you want the readmtime to be rendered.

 ## Features